MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ### Text-Based Description Prompt

 ~~~
-Imagine you’re taking a slow walk through [borough], a neighbourhood in London.
+Imagine you’re taking a slow walk through [borough], a borough in London.
 Describe everything you see, hear, and smell on a typical weekday afternoon.
 Include details about the shops, the people, the architecture, and the general atmosphere.
 Write it as if you’re observing it moment by moment, using vivid, sensory language.